FAQ

 What's included in the kit?

-Full assembly guide (downloadable on the build page
+- Step-by-step assembly guide (downloadable on the assembly page)

 Can I update the software?